jmahonin/stellar-client-scala/README.md

 Can be run from the command line using:
 `sbt "run <username> <password>"`

 Note: Use at your own risk.
-Even though the your username and password are first before transmission over SSL, I make no guarantees about the correctness of this code or the safety of your credentials.
+Even though your username and password are hashed before transmission over SSL, I make no guarantees about the correctness of this code, or the algorithms and implementation of Stellar's infrastructure.

 Donations welcome to username: jmahonin